 Programme Assistants

-QUNO offers between three and five Programme Assistant (PA) positions each year, two in New York and at least two in Geneva.
-These are entry-level positions for recent graduates who are interested in international affairs and the United Nations, and who have a commitment to Quaker principles of peace, nonviolence and equality.
+The Quaker United Nations Office (QUNO) offers between three and five Programme Assistant (PA) positions each year, two in New York and at least two in Geneva.
+These are entry-level positions for recent graduates who are interested in international affairs and the United Nations (UN), and who have a commitment to Quaker principles of peace, non-violence and equality.

 What is a Programme Assistant?

-The Programme Assistant (PA) position is a one-year placement that gives a young person the opportunity to live and work in Geneva or New York, and contribute to QUNO’s work.
-The positions provide those individuals selected with an informal extension to their education in international issues.
+The PA position is a one-year placement that gives a young person the opportunity to live and work in Geneva or New York, and contribute to QUNO’s work.
+The position provides selected individuals with an informal extension to their education in international issues.

 PA duties are split between programme-specific work and helping with the general running of the office.
-Programme work varies depending on the office you are working in and work priorities at any one time, but you can expect to monitor world news and developments in particular area, attend UN meetings, plan events and conduct research.
+Programme work varies depending on the office and work priorities at any one time, but PAs can expect to monitor world news and developments in a particular area, attend UN meetings, plan events and conduct research.

 Guidance is provided through one-on-one supervision meetings and regular programme planning sessions.